ASJTestOrg/.github/workflow-notes/README.md

 Secrets can be shared between workflows, but env context cannot be shared either. env context are local to the workflow

+To get it to work you might have to allow the repository with the reusable workflow to be accessible from other repositories in your org: go to repository > settings > actions > general > activate *"Accessible from repositories in the '<orgname>' organization "* > save
+This should make the repo accesible for the other repositories inside the organization.

+Also, you have to define a trigger for the Caller-workflow (push/pull/dispatch/...)

 To Use a reusable workflow you must first define a workflow to be reusable by adding `on: workflow_call:` to it.
 Thereafter you can add other stuff, like what input or secret it gets from the caller.
 ```